Pathology Residency Programs

 - molecular diagnostics

-Clinically relevant rotations, in both AP and CP are integrated throughout training, and residents attend and present at departmental and interdepartmental conferences.
+Clinically relevant rotations in AP are integrated throughout training, and residents attend and present at departmental and interdepartmental conferences.
 Several conferences play a major role in the Residency Training Program, including:

 - Weekly surgical pathology case conference.

-- Daily and weekly multiheaded microscope and didactic conferences in autopsy and surgical pathology and in specialty areas.
+- Daily and weekly multiheaded microscope and didactic conferences in surgical pathology and in specialty areas.